 Interactive DVDs: These DVDs enable you to take practice tests and, depending on how you perform, find out why your incorrect answers are wrong.

 Websites: There are also dedicated online platforms that are accessible with a unique code included with your book.
 Sometimes they’re only available for a limited amount of time once activated, so make sure you take advantage of the platform while you can.

 Because property and casualty exam prep books are educational materials, their cost is closer to that of textbooks than mass-market paperback books or hardcovers.
 Expect to spend between $20 and $50 for one exam prep book.
-Keep in mind that you’ll have to buy two — one for general knowledge and one for the state-specific questions — so you’re total expenditure could be $80 dollars or more.
+Keep in mind that you’ll have to get two — one for general knowledge and one for the state-specific questions — so you’re total expenditure could be $80 dollars or more.

 Inexpensive: At the low end of the range, you’ll find prep books that cost between $20 and $30.
 These guides tend to be more focused on practice questions as opposed to lesson-based content.